kjac/Kjac.SearchProvider.Elasticsearch/README.md

 Yes, please ❤️

-When raising an issue, please make sure to include plenty of context and steps to reproduce in the issue description 🥺
+When raising an issue, please make sure to include plenty of context, steps to reproduce and any other relevant information in the issue description 🥺

 If you're submitting a PR, please: